GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit03/unit03-04_Learn_by_doing_application.md

 * Using `terra::global()` calculate the mean and sd of the chosen vegetation index.

 ## Visualization
 Your vegetation index may look like this example shown below.
-It shows the Enhanced Vegetation Index for the two Sentinel 2 tiles 37MCS and 37MBS.
+It shows the Normalised Difference Vegetation Index (NDVI) for the two Sentinel 2 tiles 37MCS and 37MBS.

 <img src="ndvi_sentinel_2.png" width="1280" height="755" align="centre" vspace="10" hspace="20">
 <i>Image: Normalised Difference Vegetation Index (NDVI) calculated using Sentinel 2 (Tiles - 37MCS and 37MBS) for the date 09-11-2021.</i>